tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    Data flow in the dowlink between the internet and the UE

+To begin with, we consider the case of the downlink, which is depicted in Figure :ref:`fig-epc-data-flow-dl`.
 Downlink Ipv4 packets are generated from a generic remote host, and addressed to one of the UE device.
 Internet routing will take care of forwarding the packet to the generic NetDevice of the SGW/PGW node